Snicklefritzal/serenity/README.md

 **Could not download Legacy of the Dragonborn - The Curator's Companion**:

-Link for LotD Curator's companion.
 Please download this exact file and place it directly in your Serenity downloads folder (please do not unzip) https://www.nexusmods.com/skyrimspecialedition/mods/38529?tab=files&file_id=210832

 **Could not download x**: